betsysavage/UFOs/README.md

 <img width="1289" alt="image" src="https://user-images.githubusercontent.com/114873837/216457558-bf2e07d8-0cae-4ca7-94a3-b7dc0a9e12ee.png">

-Click the curser into the field of interest.
+Click the cursor into the field of interest.
 Then, type the value you'd like to see within the field.
 Then hit the "Enter" key to apply the filter.

 <img width="1495" alt="image" src="https://user-images.githubusercontent.com/114873837/216458152-31b1a6bd-0dc2-4c04-b43f-0ee53c0609bc.png">